Skip to content

 }

-When the portal accepts M4A, AAC often beats MP3 at the same size:
+Best for: Portals that accept M4A, when AAC beats MP3 at the same size.

 ffmpeg -i episode.mp3 -c:a aac -b:a 96k episode.m4a

 Confirm acceptance before you maintain parallel formats.
-See M4A to MP3 on Windows for the reverse path when policy changes.
+See M4A to MP3 on Windows for the reverse path.
+For video sources, extract once at the target bitrate via MP4 to MP3 on Windows .

 Avoid double compression